pymor/pymor/docs/source/tutorial_external_solver.md

 ```

 This is everything that is needed to expose the operator to Python.
-We will now do the same for the {}`Vector`,
+We will now do the same for the `Vector`,
 with a few more advanced techniques added.

 ```{literalinclude} minimal_cpp_demo/model.cc